yibin-uni/coding-blog/README.md

 ## How to View

 This blog is hosted on GitHub Pages.
-You can view it [here](https://yibin-uni.github.io/coding-blog/){:target="_blank"}.
+You can view it [here](https://yibin-uni.github.io/coding-blog/).

-## Future Content
+## Content

-- HTML for a game
+- Pac-Man game in HTML
+- Daily ArXiv papers on causal inference, generative models, and selective inference
+- Project showcases
 - More coding tutorials
-- Project showcases